Reidforbus/booker/README.md

     ```
 6. Create ```.env``` file with ```SECRET_KEY``` and ```DATABASE_URL``` as per course instructions
 7. Run ```start-pg.sh``` and in another terminal build database using ```psql < schema.sql```
+7,5.
+You can also add sample services with ```psql < testservices.sql```
 8. Run the flask server with ```flask run```

 Now you can access the site at ```localhost:5000```

 # Testing the site

-Currently (21.9.24) on the site you can try:
+Currently (21.09.2024) on the site you can try:
 - Registering an account
 - Logging in
-    - The server wont check passwords for now so you can log in as any valid user that is found in the database
+    - The server wont check passwords for now so you can log in as any valid user that you register into the database
 - Browse available services